craigerskine/pxl.media/content/games/ys-the-ark-of-napishtim.md

 ---
-title: Ys: The Ark of Napishtim
+title: 'Ys: The Ark of Napishtim'
 platform: playstation-2
 genre:
   - action-adventure